 Seriously, prepare to be amazed by one of the most drop dead gorgeous locations I’ve ever visited.

 The first choice you need to make when considering visiting the Douro Valley is which towns to visit.
+And where to stay in the Douro Valley to make sure you’re close to everything you want to see.

 After doing lots of research, we settled on staying near the town of Pinhão.
 We ultimately made this decision based on its distance from Porto, and its location within the Douro region.